kindtek/devels-playground/README.md

 # `apt-get install lightdm xrdp xfce4 xfce4-goodies`
 # `apt-get install --no-install-recommends -y kubuntu-desktop`

 These images has everything but CUDA.
 You can build your own kernel with the ubuntu-gui-plus image.
-The GUI is locked, loaded, and ready to go once installed into WSL2 with the Devel's Playground.
+The GUI is locked, loaded, and ready to go once installed into WSL2 with the devel's playground.
 Kubuntu has too many features and packages to list.
 See them [here](https://packages.ubuntu.com/jammy/kubuntu-desktop).
 The red packages come installed with this image.
 To keep the size of the image down, the recommended packages (in green) are not installed.
 Install them with sudo `apt-get install kubuntu-desktop` if you like

 ---